TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 11/Acts 11.18.md

 ---

-And when they heard these things, they held their peace, and glorified God, saying, Then to the Gentiles also hath God granted repentance unto life.
+When they heard these things, they held their peace, and glorified God, saying, "Then God has also granted to the Gentiles repentance to life!"